eglantine-vialaneix/digital-education/README.md

 LEFT TODO:

-- retrieve user data (from screening questionnaire, pretest, posttest and meta info like number of trials and time on task)(Eglantine)
+- retrieve user data (Eglantine)
-  - create google docs file OR st form
+  - create st form for post and pre tests
-  - test data retrieval into google sheets
+  - test data retrieval into supabase

 - ~~Embed the video instructions before the simulations and all (Eglantine):n~~
   - ~~in instructions: conditional instructions video (IPS vs PSI AND language)~~